-Onyx has commissioned two pieces for primary school children’s choir.
-The first is by Bob Chilcott and called A Sporting Chance.
-Each movement of the piece describes a different sporting discipline, including sprinting trumpets, a soccer rap and an ice skating trombone!
-Along with them an optional set of dancers and actors from the school may participate.
+First of all, we have commissioned two pieces for primary school children’s choir called A Sporting Chance and Opening Night.
+Written by Bob Chilcott and Tim Jackson respectively, each movement of the piece has a funny and/or thought provoking theme using sport or performance as inspiration.
+They include a weightlifting tuba player sprinting trumpets, an accident prone magician and a school teacher who just wants to sing the Beatles!
+Along with children’s choir, an optional set of dancers and actors from the school may participate if they so wish.
 The whole day is then directed by an highly experienced animateur and will include a performance to parents at the end of the day.
 An introduction to brass instruments is included as part of this package.
-This highly successful project began in 2000 in conjunction with Making Music (formerly National Federation of Music Societies) and toured over the U.K. After gaining sponsorship from ING Barings, Onyx repeated the project to great acclaim in schools within the London Borough of Hackney.

-Demonstration performances are part and parcel of an Onyx day.
-We are keen to help schools and music hubs/local authorities to recruit new players.
-A passion for brass is the message that we try and get across as well as lots of fun games and exercises to help get the message across.
+Thirdly, we also of course offer short demonstration performances of around 45 to 60 minutes suitable for all children from nursery up to year 6.
+We are keen to help schools and music hubs to recruit new brass players so a passion for our instruments is the message we portray as well as lots of fun, games and exercises to help get the message across.

 ‘I enjoyed being part of a big brass band and loved having fun playing altogether’ Chloe Y6

-A large portion of these schools ask us to run “Prep/Primary School Outreach days” where local junior schools are invited to send their young brass players for a full day of Onyx fun where they get to experience the facilities and grandeur of a big secondary school.
+A large portion of these schools ask us to run inconjunction with a “Prep/Primary School Outreach day” where local junior schools are invited to send their young brass players for a full day of Onyx fun where they get to experience the facilities and grandeur of a big secondary school.
 These days have had some excellent feedback over the years as well as boosted brass recruitment in the secondary schools.

-For details on the contents of an Onyx educational visit please contact us.
+For details on the contents of a possible Onyx educational visit please contact us.